 LinkedIn isn’t as much a social network as it is a professional network.
 It’s a worldwide community of professionals networking and sharing knowledge.
-Maintaining a personal LinkedIn profile helps you develop more meaningful connections with your contacts/colleagues and keep up with what’s going on in the promotional products industry.
+Maintaining a personal LinkedIn profile helps you develop more meaningful connections with your contacts/colleagues and keep up with what’s happening in the promotional products industry!
 It is also a great source of information on developing your career skills.

 Eight steps to a professional LinkedIn profile:

 4. Add your work experience and education.
-Add detailed information about your education, your current position and any past positions you would like to include.
-Your profile is essentially your virtual resume, so you’ll want to make sure it’s easy to read and doesn’t contain any errors.
+Add detailed information about your education, your current position, and any past positions you would like to include.
+Your profile is essentially your virtual resume, so you’ll want to make sure it’s easy to read and contains no errors.

 5. Follow groups and companies.
-Following groups and companies helps you keep up with topics that interest you.
-Click here to follow SAGE on LinkedIn!
+Following groups and companies help you keep up with topics that interest you and you can see their posts and updates in your newsfeed.

 6. Connect with clients and colleagues.
 The more connections you have, the more you will benefit from LinkedIn.
-Connecting with your clients also helps you develop and maintain more significant relationships and makes it easier to keep in touch in an informal way.
+Connecting with your clients also helps you develop and maintain more significant relationships and makes it easier to keep in touch informally.

 8. Publish content.
-Now that you’ve joined groups and connected with colleagues, you’re ready to start using LinkedIn to share content with your connections!
+Now that you’ve joined groups and connected with colleagues, you can start using LinkedIn to share content with your connections!

-At the end of the day, your LinkedIn profile is your personal brand and you can use it however you choose to make your mark on the World Wide Web.
+At the end of the day, your LinkedIn profile is your brand, and you can use it however you choose to make your mark.
 What have you seen on LinkedIn that has really made someone’s profile stand out?
 Or what LinkedIn practices do you wish people would stop?
 Share your opinions with us in the comments below!